Central Corridor (Union Pacific Railroad): Colorado

-The eastern descent from the Moffat Tunnel towards the Front Range, where Denver resides, features 33 tunnels, leading to this portion commonly called the Tunnel District.
+The eastern descent from the Moffat Tunnel towards the Front Range and Denver features 33 tunnels, leading to this portion being commonly called the Tunnel District.
 This portion of the tracks loosely follows Colorado State Highway 72, though at points the two corridors are in different canyons and several miles apart.
 Even past where the tracks exit the Rocky Mountains, the grade features horseshoe curves in the final descent.
 The tracks approach the Denver metropolitan area from the northwest, before merging with other rail lines just north of downtown Denver.

 Subdivisions

-The Union Pacific has divided the Central Corridor into these subdivisions for operational purposes:
+The Central Corridor comprises seven subdivisions: